Euler-Korteweg vortices: A fluid-mechanical analogue to the Schr\"odinger and Klein-Gordon equations: The Born rule

 Where $\delta$ is the Dirac delta function, and:

 Where $x$ is where the density is evaluated and $X(t)$ is the trajectory followed by the vortex, with:

 So, given an initial vortex centre $\mathbf{X}_0$, the later centre $\mathbf{X}$ and density $\rho_v$ are uniquely determined.
-But since we can in practice not control $\mathbf{X}_0$ precisely, and moreover cannot determine both the vortex’s precise initial position and its drift velocity field (see section on the uncertainty principle), a hidden variable is introduced and with it an element of uncertainty.
+If we cannot determine $\mathbf{X}_0$ precisely, and moreover cannot determine both the vortex’s precise initial position and its drift velocity field (see section on the uncertainty principle), a hidden variable is introduced and with it an element of uncertainty.

-Consider then a sequence of $n = 1,2,\dots,N$ trajectories with initial positions $X_{0}^{(n)}$, trajectories $X^{n}(t) = X(t ; X_{0}^{(n)})$.
+Consider then a sequence of $n = 1,2,\dots,N$ trajectories with initial positions $X_{0}^{n}$, trajectories $X^{n}(t) = X(t ; X_{0}^{n})$.
 The distribution of mass density in the limit $N \to \infty$ is:

 And then the empirical distribution of positions of point vortices at time $t$ is described as:

 In the continuum limit this converges to a smooth density $\mathcal{P}(x,t)$:

 Where we see: